Seagate FireCuda 510 2TB Review

 3DMark is probably the most popular gaming benchmark by far, with a history stretching all the way back to the Windows 95/98 era.
 The Storage benchmark is a recent addition that measures various gaming loads such as installing, loading, and copying game files.
 The FireCuda 510 is slower than all drives we have included in this chart to date, which are admittedly mostly Gen4 SSDs.

 Conclusion: Still good in 2023, but there are now better options

 The key takeaway from our experience with the Seagate Firecuda 510 2TB is probably that it performs about as expected.
 As a DRAM-equipped drive from the PCI-Express 3.0 generation, it’s slightly faster than its DRAM-less competitors for the most part.
 It can also sometimes outperform entry-level DRAM-less Gen4 drives such as the Kingston NV2 but not mainstream models like the S90 Lite.

 It no longer makes much sense to buy a FireCuda 510 for use as a system drive in a mid-range or better gaming PC in 2023 – especially since more recent DRAM-less drives are often both cheaper and faster these days.
 For older Gen3 systems, however, it may be an attractive option depending on the price.
 The same goes for use as secondary storage in newer builds.
 It does offer very solid performance on the older interface, as well as endurance ratings that you rarely see in newer entry-level models.

-A Gen4 PCIe/NVMe SSD for the price of a SATA model, offering performance on par with older high-end drives.
+A premium Gen3 PCIe/NVMe SSD that mostly stands the test of time, offering performance on par with older high-end drives.

 - Solid Gen3 performance